devikaguduru/Bike_sharing_assignment/README.md

 Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

-The company wants to know:
+**The company wants to know:**

 Which variables are significant in predicting the demand for shared bikes.
 How well those variables describe the bike demands

+#Business Goal
-Business Goal: It is required to model the demand for shared bikes with the available independent variables.
+It is required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market..

 We used Bike Sharing dataset - day.csv

-Technologies Used
+**Technologies Used**
 Python 3.10.4
 jupyter notebook
 Conclusions
 Developed a model to find the variables which are significant to the demand for shared bikes with the available independent variables.

-Acknowledgements
-This project was based on the bike assignment given